hauserx/jsonnet-jvm/README.md

 tens to hundreds of seconds.

 It's currently in Proof of Concept - it's able to evaluate some trivial jsonnet files.
-It also transpiles code to java instead of producing bytecode directly.
+It transpiles code to java instead of producing bytecode directly for now.

 ## Prerequisites